 Your Questions Answeredby the Genetic and Rare Diseases Information Center

 Please contact us with your questions about Variegate porphyria.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Variegate porphyria.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Digestive Diseases Information Clearinghouse (NDDIC), part of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), offers information on this condition.
 Click on the link to view information on this topic.